- Today, many office spaces do not look like the traditional "cube farms" of the past.

 "No office layout is perfect," said Alexander Lowry, director of the Master of Science in Financial Analysis program and a professor of finance at Gordon College.
 "To try and make it perfectly suited to your company and culture, consider the type of work you do and your office culture."

-There are three big types, and various combinations thereof.
-Nate Masterson, marketing manager for Maple Holistics, outlined pros and cons of each to help you choose which one your business should run.
+Nate Masterson, marketing manager at Maple Holistics, outlined the pros and cons of each type, to help you choose the right one for your business.

 An open office has staff working in a single room, either sharing tables or working at independent desks in an unrestricted space.

-"An office full of social people who need to work together to be successful would benefit from an open office layout versus cubes with high walls (or even offices)," said Lowry.
+"An office full of social people who need to work together to be successful would benefit from an open office layout versus cubes with high walls (or even offices)," Lowry said.

 - Less restrictive

 "Transparency and some lack of clear office hierarchy can do a lot to motivate a team," Masterson said.
 "Seeing your manager occupy the same space as you do, and having the ability to mingle more – it does something to the office vibe."